jpinera/jpinera.github.io/essays/buckle-up-to-level-up.md

 <br/><br/>

-A much more complicated stylesheet is needed to produce the same design when using raw HTML and CSS compared Bootstrap.
+A much more complicated stylesheet is needed to produce the same design when using raw HTML and CSS compared to Bootstrap.
 This is because the style aspects of Bootstrap are initiated in the classes of the divs of the HTML file.

 <br/><br/>